tbor1277/webscrape/README.md

+# Webscraping Projects
+This is a collection of my webscraping projects using Beautiful Soup in Python.

-# webscrape
+# webscrape_newegg.py

-Used for scraping information from website https://www.newegg.com/Video-Cards-Video-Devices/Category/ID-38?Tpk=graphics%20cards.
+Used for scraping information from Newegg website.
+Displays top items when searching for a product.

+# wb_bmstores.py
+Scrapes the county, county link, store link and store address.
+The code crawls into 3 different sites.